sitegeist/editor-widgets/README.md

 # Editor widgets
-Collection of useful dashboard widgets
+Collection of dashboard widgets designed for TYPO3 editors

 ## What does it do?
 Adds some, hopefully useful, dashboard widgets.
 For a detailed explanation see below.